What Are the NAIC’s Suitability Guidelines?

 - The NAIC suitability guidelines set requirements for agents and insurers to only recommend annuities that fit a consumer’s financial needs.

-- Insurers and agents who adopt NAIC Model Regulation guidelines must take a four-hour educational course.
+- Insurers and agents who adopt NAIC Model Regulation guidelines must take a four-hour educational course before selling annuity products.

-The Suitability in Annuity Transactions Model Regulation, commonly referred to as the NAIC Model Regulation, provided the framework when it was adopted in 2003, then was revised with enhanced standards in 2020.
+The Suitability in Annuity Transactions Model Regulation has provided the framework for these guidelines since its adoption in 2003.
+It was revised with enhanced standards in 2020.

 As a consumer, you must perform your own due diligence to ensure that an annuity you choose to purchase is the best option for you.
 But agents and advisors that sell annuities are also required to follow certain guidelines and receive training that relate to the suitability of their recommendations.

-As of August 2024, 41 states have adopted — or are implementing — the revisions to the NAIC Model Regulation, including the following:
+As of February 2025, 48 states have adopted the revisions to the NAIC Model Regulation, including the following:

 - Alabama